KU-Leuven-Geomatics/geomapi/docs/source/development/environment creation.md

 pip install -r requirements.txt
 ```

-Note that contributions are subjected to unittests.
+Note that contributions are subjected to unittest.
 If these fail, the code will not be updated.